- New Issue

 Whether or not the United States today should be called an empire is a semantic game.
 The important point is that it resembles previous empires enough to make the search for lessons of history worthwhile.
 Overwhelming dominance has always invited hostility.
 U.S. leaders thus must learn the arts of imperial management and diplomacy, exercising power with a bland smile rather than boastful words.

-President Barack Obama just nominated Chuck Hagel as secretary of defense.
+Chuck Hagel just stepped down as secretary of defense.
 In this 2004 essay, Hagel lays out his views on U.S. foreign policy.
 He explains that "a wise foreign policy recognizes that U.S. leadership is determined as much by our commitment to principle as by our exercise of power."

 As the international community debates whether the recent discovery of huge caches of untapped mineral deposits will be good for Afghanistan, it would do well to consider the similar challenge posed by Iraq's oil reserves.
 In this article from the Foreign Affairs archive, Nancy Birdsall and Arvind Subramanian write that vast wealth from natural resources can often be a curse, not a blessing.